Russia–Ukraine border: Second invasion by the Russian SFSR

-1954 transfer of Crimea
+1954 transfer of Crimea to Ukraine

 In 1954, First Secretary of the Communist Party of the Soviet Union Nikita Khrushchev transferred the peninsula of Crimea from the Russian SFSR to the Ukrainian SSR.
 This event was viewed as an insignificant "symbolic gesture", as both republics were a part of the Soviet Union and answerable to the government in Moscow.
 Crimean autonomy was re-established after a referendum in 1991, 11 months prior to the dissolution of the Soviet Union.